Logo

 Why is there blood in my stools?

-All situations of bloody stools must be investigated with a colonoscopy (a ‘camera test’ of the colon).
+All situations of blood in stool must be investigated with a colonoscopy (a ‘camera test’ of the colon).
 Important causes of bleeding such as colonic polyps or colon cancer must be excluded before attributing the bleeding to benign causes.

-The common causes of bloody stools are as elaborated below.
+The common causes of blood in stool are as elaborated below.
 As is evident, most of the causes are benign conditions.
-Nonetheless, all situations of bloody stools must be investigated thoroughly.
+Nonetheless, all situations of blood in stool must be investigated thoroughly.

 Haemorrhoids (Piles)